-ABOUT FASD AWARENESS SOUTH EAST
+ABOUT FASD AWARENESS

-Registered in 2018, FASD Awareness South East is a charitable organisation with a clear vision – where all people are aware of the dangers of alcohol use during pregnancy and mothers are supported to stay healthy and strong during pregnancy, and individuals living with Foetal Alcohol Spectrum Disorders (FASD) are identified, recognised, valued and supported.
+Registered in 2018, FASD Awareness is a charitable organisation with a clear vision – where all people are aware of the dangers of alcohol use during pregnancy and mothers are supported to stay healthy and strong during pregnancy, and individuals living with Foetal Alcohol Spectrum Disorders (FASD) are identified, recognised, valued and supported.

 FASD IS A SERIOUS PUBLIC HEALTH ISSUE

-FASD occurs in all parts of UK society where alcohol is consumed and is a social issue not just a medical condition
+FASD occurs in all parts of UK society where alcohol is consumed and is a social issue not just a medical condition.

+A recent UK based study showed up to 17% of children screened had symptoms consistent with FASD.
 (Dr Cheryl McQuire, researcher in epidemiology and alcohol-related outcomes at the University of Bristol led the research, which is published in the journal Preventative Medicine.
 Nov.2018.
 This research was achieved in conjunction with Dr. Raja Mukherjee)

-The UK has the fourth highest level of prenatal alcohol use in the world, and around three quarters of looked-after children are deemed at risk
+The UK has the fourth highest level of prenatal alcohol use in the world, and around three quarters of looked-after children are deemed at risk (McQuire, Mukerjee 2018).

 FASD is a disability which often remains hidden or misunderstood by the wider population.
-This condition is the most common cause of neurodisability in the Western world and presents around 3-6 times the rate of Autism Spectrum Disorder in the UK
+This condition is the most common cause of neurodisability in the Western world and presents around 3-6 times the rate of Autism Spectrum Disorder in the UK (McGruer 2018).

-“There are more children born each year with FASD than with Autism Spectrum Disorder, Spina Bifida, Cerebral Palsy, Down Syndrome and Sudden Infant Death Syndrome (SIDS) combined”
+“There are more children born each year with FASD than with Autism Spectrum Disorder, Spina Bifida, Cerebral Palsy, Down Syndrome and Sudden Infant Death Syndrome (SIDS) combined

-Through FASD Awareness SE’s #BeAware campaign we are increasing both the public & professionals’ awareness of the lifelong physical and/or neurodevelopmental impairments that can result from foetal alcohol exposure and of the lifelong impacts on individuals, their families, caregivers and the wider community.
+Through FASD Awareness #BeAware campaign we are increasing both the public & professionals’ awareness of the lifelong physical and/or neurodevelopmental impairments that can result from foetal alcohol exposure and of the lifelong impacts on individuals, their families, caregivers and the wider community.

 When we were preparing the second of our commissioned films, we met with an amazing pioneering birth mother (Pip Williams).
 She was a huge influence on challenging our thinking around the reasons why a woman might drink alcohol during pregnancy.
 Sadly, Pip recently passed away, however her valuable message continues to spread, and take away the stigma, and preconceived ideas surrounding birth mothers.

-Over the past couple of years there has been a seismic shift in the understanding and even the language that we use referring to all things FASD, supported by the research and data compiled by pioneering organisations in Australian, US and Canada.
-Here at FASD Awareness SE we follow this move and try to promote education, understanding and support in a respectful and non-judgmental manner in order to reduce the negativity and stigma often associated with FASD.
+Over the past couple of years there has been a seismic shift in the understanding and even the language that we use referring to all things FASD, supported by the research and data compiled by pioneering organisations in Australia, US and Canada.
+Here at FASD Awareness we follow this move and try to promote education, understanding and support in a respectful and non-judgmental manner in order to reduce the negativity and stigma often associated with FASD.